India–Bangladesh border haats

 The border haats aim at promoting the wellbeing of the people dwelling in remote areas across the borders of two countries by establishing a traditional system of marketing the local produce through local markets.
-Border Haats enhance the bilateral people-to-people international relations, rejuvenate local economy, create jobs, and provide diversity of quality goods at cheaper price specially in the remote border areas.
+Supporters of the policy believe that Border Haats enhance the bilateral people-to-people international relations, rejuvenate local economy, create jobs, and provide diversity of quality goods at cheaper price specially in the remote border areas.

 Functioning of Haats

 Management

 Each border Haat is managed and organised by the Haat Management Committee of the respective border haat.
 It is jointly staffed by the India and the concerned nation which shares border with India.

 Trade volume and currency

-The trade at border haats is permitted to be carried out either on a barter basis or in Indian Rupees and the currency of country with which border is shared, for example, Indian Rupee and Bangladesh Taka on India-Bangladesh border.
+The trade at border haats is permitted to be carried out either on a barter basis or in Indian Rupees and the currency of country with which border is shared, for example, Indian Rupee and Bangladeshi Taka on India-Bangladesh border.
 Data of barter trade is maintained by the Haat Management Committee of the respective border haat.